Logo

 SNRI vs. SSRI: Interactions and Side Effects

-Similar negative effects are experienced by both SSRIs and SNRIs, albeit each individual experiences these side effects differently.
+Both SSRIs and SNRIs experience similar negative effects, although each individual experiences these side effects differently.
 The following are the most typical SSRI and SNRI adverse effects:

 The following are the most typical SSRI and SNRI adverse effects: